 Another website to check out for employers in Derby for work experience is https://d2n2.startprofile.com/page/explore-derby. this website allows you to look at various job sectors and search for employers in the Derby area.

 Also, talk to your classmates, family and friends and ask around.
 That’s called networking and it’s a really good way of finding out what’s out there.
 Someone may be able to introduce you to someone who can provide a placement.

 Don’t assume that the big companies won’t have you.
 Many are willing to offer work placements if you send a polite, well-written letter.

 Try contacting employers using social media platforms like Facebook, Twitter, Instagram etc. and contacting employers through here.

-Once you’ve identified a few ideas, done your research and have a contact, draft a letter or an email Writing Work Experience Letters Inst that explains who you are, what you’re interested in and why you’re asking for work experience.
+Once you’ve identified a few ideas, done your research and have a contact, draft a letter or an email using this template Writing Work Experience Letters for March 2023 that explains who you are, what you’re interested in and why you’re asking for work experience.
 Tell them the dates you’re available.
 Hopefully they will respond, but if you don’t hear anything after two weeks, you can follow up with a phone call to check that your letter was received and see if they were able to offer you a placement.